Bertram Hill

 The engine must be assymetric as the off side mount has a substantial spacer to lift the engine.

 6. In spite of taking many photos of the cars layout before dismantling I found that when installing the exhaust system that the high pressure fuel line was lying on the wrong side of the chassis rail and thus adjacent to the silencer, hardly an ideal arrangement so this had to be re-routed to the outside of the chassis rail.
 There is just enough room between the rail and the body to house the high pressure fuel line and the closed circuit breathing line from the filler neck to the carbon cannister.
-Due to the limited spce I used copper tube for much of the breather run.
+Due to the limited space I used copper tube for much of this breather run.

 As plastic tie-wraps are used extensively throughout the car to secure fuel lines, cables etc. to the chassis rails I opted to use 6mm wide tie wraps as they are rather more rugged than the originals.
 It is surprising how many are used during a restoration.

 7. To check that the speedometer was working I drove the car a short distance but immediately noticed a tap, tap, tap coming from the rear end, so back on the 4 post to investigate.
 One of the teeth on the speedo toothed wheel on the differential input flange had been fouling the magnetic sensor, I expected the sensor to be now scrap but suprisingly it tested OK on the bench giving a small AC voltage kick when a steel ruler was passsed over the sensor.
 As the offending tooth needed to be bent back in line I turned a snug fitting Delrin disc to fit inside the toothed wheel and act as a guide, by careful tapping with a pin hammer and punch the tooth was brought back into line.
 Using an outside caliper each opposite pair of teeth were measured to check all was true.
-The toothed wheel and sensor were re installed leaving a 15 thousand of an inch gap between the two as an initial setting. l suppose the toothed wheeI must have been bent during restoration so they need to be stored carefully.
+The toothed wheel and sensor were re installed leaving a 15 thousand of an inch gap between the two as an initial setting. l

 8. Both rear brake callipers were reconditioned units bought a few years ago but the offside started to leak, on inspection the dust seal and piston seal were both severely damaged it looked as though whoever reconditioned it did not know the correct way to insert the seals and forced them ripping both in the process.
 A rebuild kit was purchased from Frentech Brakes ( a most helful supplier) who supplied all the seals and new pistons.
 I have described the rebuild process here.